Integration Guide

 Step Six: Sign your request payloads

 Before calling the Virtual Accounts API, you must sign your request payload using the private key you generated at the previous step.
+You'll pass this in the header of the request.

 Here's an example of how we expect you to sign your payloads and send a request.